LoreGoetschalckx/GANalyze/README.md

 ```

 This script will populate a subdirectory of `./output` (uses same naming convention as training) with samples have been transformed by several steps of size `alpha`.

+## Additional Notes
+Please note the following:
+- The original train_pytorch.py, used for the results on emotional valence, did not contain the optimizer.zero_grad() line.
+This was unintentional.
+We've added it to the current version because it's the more standard thing to do.

 ## Reference